nettamei/IR-Project/README.md

 - Building inverted indexs (title, body, anchor, page rank, page view)

 In order to reduce search time, we added a few data structures to the inverted indexes during the preprocessing of the data:
+- doc_tf_idf_doc_len: <Document id: (tf-idf values, document length)> In the cosine similarity calculation we tried, the denomenator part can be precalculated because it doesn't have a query factor, only document factor.
+- doc_count - number of documents in the corpus
+- doc_len_avg - average length of document in the corpus
+- id_title_dict: <Document id: (title, title length)> In the title index, this is for returning the final solution with the title and for normalization using title length.

 Query Preprocessing
 In addition to the preprocessing we did on the query, we gave weight to each token in the query.